network-tocoder/MiniCPM5-1B-Tool-Use-case/README.md

 | Fine-tune | Community `agentic-tool-use` LoRA adapter on HuggingFace |
 | Inference | [LM Studio](https://lmstudio.ai/) — local model runner |

----

-## 📜 License

-This repo's code is provided as-is for educational purposes.
-The model itself is licensed under Apache 2.0 by OpenBMB.
-See the [model card](https://huggingface.co/openbmb/MiniCPM-o-2_6) for full details.

----